US tariffs: The unusual ways nations have retaliated

 Mexico

 America's southern neighbour also swiftly released a list of products on which it would impose tariffs, "up to an amount comparable to the level of damage" of US tariffs.

-The economy ministry said levies would be placed on the following:
+Economy Minister Ildefonso Guajardo said in a radio interview that the measures would target US products from districts that would cause political difficulties for Mr Trump.

 - Flat steel, hot and cold foil products, and piping